taw00/manuscript-css/v5.0/examples/example-poems-extra.md

 of poems without a title page or table of contents.
 Each page has a page header and facts, as well as a title, and then the poem.

-This one has a title page.
+- this one has a title page.

-- title-page stuff: the opening .m-page-header and .m-title
-  Note: this required me adding 'long' to the #manuscript classes.
-- the poems (each with their own page-header and line-count)
+- the poems (each with their own contact, title, and count)
 - citation scene, for show

 Copyright (c) Todd Warner